 The Annual Meeting of the World Economic Forum is one of the most important economic and socio-political events in the world.
-In 2020, on the occasion of the 50th annual meeting in Davos, the Federal Council, the government of the Canton of Graubünden and the Davos Communal Council expressly acknowledged the importance of this event for Switzerland.
-Staging this forum for exchanging views and seeking solutions to world problems has a strong positive impact in their view, and continues Switzerland's longstanding tradition of hosting international conferences and gatherings.
+The Federal Council, the government of the Canton of Graubünden and the Davos Communal Council believe that staging this forum for exchanging views and seeking solutions to world problems has a strong positive impact, and continues Switzerland's longstanding tradition of hosting international conferences and gatherings.